ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/hello-world.rst

 view of your template.

 Have a look at the URL - you'll see ``example.com/index.php/site``.
-ExpressionEngine uses URL segments to do some work, and here we can see that it is using ``site`` in segment 1.
-That tells EE to look for a Template Group named "site" and the lack of segment 2 (there is nothing past ``site/``) let's EE know we want to default to that group's "index" template.
+ExpressionEngine uses :doc:`URL Segments </templates/globals/url_segments>` to
+do some work, and here we can see that it is using ``site`` in Segment 1.
+That tells ExpressionEngine to look for a Template Group named "site" and the lack of Segment 2 (since there is nothing past ``site/``) let's ExpressionEngine know to default the group's "index" template.

 Let's try a couple of other URLs:

 	- ``example.com/index.php/site/index/``
 	- ``example.com/``

 You'll see the same output as before.
-In our fist example, we've added segment 2 (``index``), so ExpressionEngine knows precisely the template we want from the group "site".
+In our fist example, we've added Segment 2 (``index``), so ExpressionEngine knows precisely the template we want from the group "site".
 In the second example, we've gone straight to the root URL.
-Remember, we set ExpressionEngine to use the index template from the group site as our site's main index page?
+Remember, we set ExpressionEngine to use the index template from the group "site" as our site's main index page.

 You can add more HTML to your template and have some fun.
-Create a few other templates in this group, or some new groups and play with how ExpressionEngine uses the URL to send that to the browser.
+Create a few other templates in this group, or some new groups and study how ExpressionEngine uses the URL.

-After you feel comfortable with how ExpressionEngine presents templates, start :doc:`Building a Simple Site <building_a_simple_new_site>`!
+Now that you feel comfortable with static ExpressionEngine templates, how about :doc:`Building a Simple Site <building_a_simple_new_site>`?

 .. |Template Group| image:: ../images/template_group.png
 .. |Template Edit| image:: ../images/template_edit.png